yair-k/HandPilot/README.md

 ## Features

 - **Variable Sensitivity / Mouse Settings**: HandPilot allows the user to set sensitivity to their own liking when using the camera to control a cursor.
-As well, the user can map different hand gestures to different functions.
+As well,  different hand gestures can be mapped to different functions by altering the source code.

 - **Mouse Functions**: Through hand gestures, the user can scroll and click as well as move the cursor anywhere they like.